-The reason why givers make the best leaders is that they have the ability to create a psychologically safe climate where everyone feels they can contribute.
+The reason why givers make the best leaders is that they can create a psychologically safe climate where everyone feels they can contribute.

 This type of environment is necessary for people to learn and be more innovative.

 4. Teamwork without a giving mentality will fall short

 Grant noted that givers do poorly in medical school when every task was an individual activity.
-They normally soar in the second year when they become part of teams and began dealing with hospitals, nurses, and patients.
+They usually soar in the second year when they become part of teams and begin dealing with hospitals, nurses, and patients.

 A strong team with more givers will have access to a free flow of information, knowledge, expertise and connection.

 Takers and matchers are always strategic when utilising groups and teams.

 5. There’s a thin line between a giver and a doormat

 Givers are always at the top of every success ladder, and there are also some givers at the bottom.
 Those givers at the bottom did not know where to draw a line.

 To avoid being a doormat leader, Grant explained the necessity for givers to create boundaries around their giving to prevent burn-out.

 Boundaries will also help effective leaders to overcome being taken advantage of by the takers.

 In this case, the giver will need to absorb some features of the matcher.

-To do this well, the giver has to maintain a fine balance of giving.
+To do this well, the giver has to maintain a delicate balance of giving.

-Doing this successfully without getting burned-out or taken advantage of, will create a large network of allies and friends, plus an excellent reputation that will make them an asset for any professional organisation in the long-term.
+Doing this successfully without getting burned-out or taken advantage of, will create a vast network of allies and friends, plus an excellent reputation that will make them an asset for any professional organisation in the long-term.